Guy Carpenter (Neighbours): Development

-Ahead of the character's arrival on UK screens, Ian Brandes of the Sunday Mirror described Guy as "a randy Ramsay Street Romeo" and said he would set his sights on Gaby.
+Ahead of the character's arrival on UK screens, the Bristol Evening Posts television critic Tim described the character as a "womaniser", while Ian Brandes of the Sunday Mirror said he would set his sights on Gaby Willis.
 Reinforcing his ladies man reputation, Guy tries dating Gaby, Lucy Robinson (Melissa Bell) and Caroline Alessi (Gillian Blakeney) at the same time, however, they soon find out what he is doing.
 He later becomes close to Gaby and they have a brief romance.
 Discussing Guy and Gaby's first kiss, Williams told a reporter from BIG! magazine that "there was nothing in it really – it was just a screen kiss.
 I knew her real-life husband very well so it was just like kissing a friend's wife."
 Following an argument with her boyfriend Glen Donnelly (Richard Huggett), Gaby runs off with Guy.
 However, she is not serious about him and she later returns to Glen when he proposes to her.
 Guy is "very hurt" when he learns the news, as he cared a lot for Gaby and wanted her to tell him.
 Guy is reunited with his father when Lou returns to town, and the two make their peace with each other.

+A few months after joining Neighbours, Williams decided to leave.
+He said the show was not what he was after and wanted to continue pursuing a career in music, which he found he did not have time to do during his time on Neighbours.
+He added, "I guess I felt a little bit unfulfilled for that."
+His departure was publicised in March 1992, as Mack McGowan of TV Week confirmed that he would be leaving the serial at the end of the month.
+His exit came amidst a "cast shake-up" that saw four actors leave the show.
+Williams later said that Neighbours was "a great learning opportunity" for him, but his character did not seem to be going anywhere.
+In March 1996, Inside Soaps Jason Herbison reported that Channel 10 were so keen on keeping actor Vince Poletto on the network, that they were considering casting him as Guy, as Williams was unlikely to return to the serial.